-During the course of fiscal year 2023, the Center amended its general fund budget several times.
-For the general fund, original budgeted revenues and other financing sources were \$7,418,916 and final budgeted revenues and other financing sources were \$7,889,817.
-The increase from original to final budget was primarily due to the Center approving larger transfers to the permanent improvement fund that are earmarked for upgrades and improvements to the facility than were originally anticipated.
-Actual revenues and other financing sources for fiscal year 2023 were \$7,889,843.
-This represents a \$26 increase from final budgeted revenues and other financing sources.
+During the course of fiscal year 2024, the Center amended its general fund budget several times.
+For the general fund, original budgeted revenues and other financing sources were \$7,746,067 and final budgeted revenues and other financing sources were \$8,099,033.
+Actual revenues and other financing sources for fiscal year 2024 remained the same as the final budget of \$8,099,033.

-General fund original appropriations and other financing uses were \$7,877,266 and final appropriations and other financing uses were \$8,525,447.
-The increase was primarily due to an increase in transfers as approved by the Board.
-The actual budget basis expenditures and other financing uses for fiscal year 2023 totaled \$8,246,499, which was \$278,948, less than the final budget appropriations and other financing uses.
+General fund original appropriations and other financing uses were \$7,887,171 and final appropriations and other financing uses were \$8,182,594.
+The actual budget basis expenditures and other financing uses for fiscal year 2024 totaled \$8,012,877, which was \$169,717 less than the final budget appropriations and other financing uses.